Al-Quwa Al-Jawiya: Resurgence and domestic quadruple (1989–2003)

 By finishing as runners-up of the 2014–15 league, Jawiya qualified for the 2016 AFC Cup, Asia's second-tier club tournament.
-They reached the 2016 AFC Cup Final, where Hammadi Ahmad scored the only goal of the game against Indian side Bengaluru to become the first Iraqi club to win the AFC Cup and claim their first ever major continental trophy.
+They reached the 2016 AFC Cup Final, where Hammadi Ahmed scored the only goal of the game against Indian side Bengaluru to become the first Iraqi club to win the AFC Cup and claim their first ever major continental trophy.
 Jawiya then went on to win the 2016–17 Iraqi Premier League, their sixth Premier League title, under the helm of Basim Qasim.
 They rounded off the season by winning their second consecutive AFC Cup, this time beating FC Istiklol 1–0 in the final.
 They then became the first team in history to win the AFC Cup three times in a row with a 2–0 win over Altyn Asyr in the 2018 final, and clinched their seventh Premier League title in the 2020–21 season under Ayoub Odisho, coupling it with the 2020–21 Iraq FA Cup title to earn their third national double.